 - You can substitute boneless, skinless chicken thighs for the boneless, skinless chicken breasts.

-- You can also add different herbs and spices to the dumplings, such as garlic powder, onion powder, or thyme.
+- Try adding different herbs and spices to the dumpling batter, such as garlic powder, onion powder, or thyme.

-- If you want to make the dish even richer, you can add some heavy cream or sour cream to the pot.
+- You can add some heavy cream or sour cream to the broth for extra richness.

 Tips for Success